samrogers-com/aws_nginx_nodejs/README.md

-# A COMPLETE AWS ENVIRONMENT WITH TERRAFORM and Ansible
+# A Complete AWS Environment: NodeJS/Nginx w/loadbalancer using Terraform and Ansible
 Author: Sam Rogers
 2017